SpongePowered/SpongeDocs/source/faq.rst

 What Minecraft Version is Sponge be First Available for?
 --------------------------------------------------------

-Sponge will be first available for Minecraft 1.8, or whatever 1.8.x version exists at the time.
+Sponge will be first available for Minecraft 1.8, or whichever 1.8.x version exists at the time.

-But Forge Takes Too Long to Update?
+But Forge Takes too Long to Update?
 -----------------------------------

-With a large portion of the Minecraft community working together, we are sure we can help speed up things.
+With a large portion of the Minecraft community working together, we are sure we can help speed things up.
 Development builds for Minecraft Forge are already available for the 1.8 update.

-I Haven't Kept Up, What Happened To Bukkit?
+I Haven't Kept up, What Happened to Bukkit?
 -------------------------------------------

 The Bukkit project halted further development of their API and server modification.
 Later, one of the contributors to Bukkit sent a DMCA takedown notice to stop further distribution of CraftBukkit.
-He was within his legal right.
-Downloads, as well as source code, for CraftBukkit and its derivatives (Spigot, Cauldron) are no longer available.
+He was within his legal rights.
+Downloads, as well as source code for CraftBukkit and its derivatives (Spigot, Cauldron) are no longer available.

 Who is Involved With the Sponge Project?
 ----------------------------------------

+- blood (of MCPC+/Cauldron) - project lead
 - sk89q (of WorldEdit/WorldGuard) - project lead
--  blood (of MCPC+/Cauldron) - project lead
 - Zidane (of Spout/Obsidian) - project lead
 - LexManos (of Forge/FML/MCP)
 - Portions of the Spout team: Raphfrk, DDoS, Sleaker, Owexz, Wulfspider
 - Portions of the Flow team: kitskub
-- Portions from ForgeEssentials: AbrarSyed
+- Portions of the ForgeEssentials team: AbrarSyed
 - Some previous contributors to Bukkit
 - Other Bukkit Plugin developers: KHobbits, Elgarl, zml
 - Portions of the FTB team: progwml6